Xabaril/AspNetCore.Diagnostics.HealthChecks/doc/kubernetes-liveness.md

 If the pod is not healthy, k8s will kill the pod and restart it so it can get recovered.

-The readiness check will tell k8s if our app is ready ( this means the app has finished booting and all the dependencies are up and ready).
+The readiness check will tell k8s if our app is ready (In this case configured to tell if the dependencies are up and ready but it could apply to other scenarios like the application initialization that might be a long running process).

 If some of the dependencies are broken or not ready, when the readiness check is triggered, k8s will notice that the pod is not ready and no traffic will be redirected to that pod.
 That means if we have 3 replicas and one of them is not ready, instead of sharing all the requests among the 3 replicas only 2 will be serving requests and the failing one will be out of traffic until it gets recovered.